KaterinaWalter/javadocs/docs/unit1/notes102.md

 ### Declaring Variables in Java

-To create a variable, you must tell Java its data type and its name.
-Creating a variable is also called **declaring a variable**.
-The type is a keyword like `int`, `double`, or `boolean`, but you get to make up the name for the variable.
-When you create a **primitive variable** Java will set aside enough bits in memory for that primitive type and associate that memory location with the name that you used.
+Creating a new variable is also called **declaring a variable**.
+The type must be a recognized keyword like `int`, `double`, or `boolean`, but you get to make up the name for the variable.

+When you create a **primitive variable** Java will set aside enough bits in memory for that primitive type and associate that _memory location_ with the name that you used.
-Computers store all values using **bits** (binary digits).
+> Computers store all values using **bits** (binary digits).
 A **bit** can represent two values and we usually say that the value of a bit is either 0 or 1.
-When you declare a variable, you have to tell Java the type of the variable because Java needs to know how many bits to use and how to represent the value.
-The 3 different primitive types all require different number of bits.
-An integer gets 32 bits of memory, a double gets 64 bits of memory and a boolean could be represented by just one bit.

 ![image](Figures/typesAndSpace.png)
 > Examples of variables with names and values.
 Notice that the different types get a different amount of memory space.